jordanrule/bootstrap-model-streaming/README.md

 ### Validate Model

-Use PyTorch on a train/test split to manage bias/variance tradeoff.
+Use PyTorch on a train/test split to manage bias/variance tradeoff in <a href="https://towardsdatascience.com/attention-for-time-series-classification-and-forecasting-261723e0006d">adding model complexity</a>.

 ## Deploy

 ### Serve Model

-Use <a href="https://mlflow.org/docs/latest/projects.html#project-docker-container-environments">MLFlow</a> to serve.
+Use <a href="[https://mlflow.org/docs/latest/projects.html](https://mlflow.org/docs/latest/rest-api.html)">MLFlow test api</a> to serve.

 ### Online Inference